-The directors have reviewed the Group's and Company's budget and cash flow forecasts for the year to 31 December 2024.
+The directors have reviewed the Group's and Company's budget and cash flow forecasts for the twelve months following the date of approval of these annual financial statements.
 On the basis of this review, the current financial position and existing borrowing facilities, the directors are satisfied that the Company and the Group have access to adequate resources to continue in operational existence for the foreseeable future, are going concerns, and have continued to adopt the going concern basis in preparing the Annual Financial Statements.